Kong/unirest-java/README.md

 Requests are made when `as[Type]()` is invoked, possible types include `Json`, `Binary`, `String`, `Object`.

 If the request supports and it is of type `HttpRequestWithBody`, a body it can be passed along with `.body(String|JsonNode|Object)`.
-For using `.body(Object)` some pre configuration is needed (see below).
+For using `.body(Object)` some pre-configuration is needed (see below).

 If you already have a map of parameters or do not wish to use seperate field methods for each one there is a `.fields(Map<String, Object> fields)` method that will serialize each key - value to form parameters on your request.

 `.headers(Map<String, String> headers)` is also supported in replacement of multiple header methods.

-## ObjectMapper
+## Serialization
 Before an `asObject(Class)` or a `.body(Object)` invokation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done only the first time, as the instance of the ObjectMapper will be shared globally.

-For example, serializing Json to Object using the popular Jackson ObjectMapper takes only few lines of code.
+For example, serializing Json from\to Object using the popular Jackson ObjectMapper takes only few lines of code.

 ```java
 // Only one time